BSc (Hons) Radiography (Diagnostic Imaging)

 Please note that applicants must hold 5 GCSEs A*-C including Maths and English, or equivalent (reformed GCSEs grade 4 or above) to be considered for the programme.

-BBB-BBC or above to include one of; Biology/Human Biology.
+BBB-BBC or above to include one of; Biology/Human Biology/Mathematics/Chemistry or Physics.
 General Studies will not be considered.

 BTEC Extended Diploma